 If you're looking for 100% guaranteed vegan homewares products, we have a great selection of vegan candles and vegan home fragrances that are handmade by skilled artisans, using amazing natural fragrances and essential oils, and housed in beautiful reusable glass bottles and jars.

-Great for snuggling up under while you see out January watching box sets and chomping vegan snacks – but many are made from wool, which not only has a very poor sustainability score, but a real dark side when it comes to animal welfare (you can read more about what wool production actually entails here).
+Great for snuggling up under while watching box sets – but many are made from wool, which not only has a very poor sustainability score, but a real dark side when it comes to animal welfare (you can read more about what wool production actually entails here).

 What's the alternative?
 Look for organic cotton, or other natural, sustainable textiles such as linen or bamboo.
-These are still soft and warm, non-irritant (many people also suffer allergies to wool), much more sustainable, and delightfully animal-free!
-Our Lüks Linen range of Turkish-made blankets and throws are make by small family ateliers and master weavers in Turkey, using gentle, centuries old craft to create hand loomed textiles made from locally grown, spun, and OEKO TEX certified cotton; and come with a 20 year repair or replace guarantee.
+These are still soft and warm, non-irritant (many people suffer allergies to wool), much more sustainable, and delightfully animal-free.
+I love our Lüks Linen range of Turkish-made blankets and throws, which are made by small family ateliers and master weavers in Turkey, using gentle, centuries old craft to create hand loomed textiles.
+These are made using locally grown, spun and OEKO TEX certified cotton, and come with a 20 year repair or replace guarantee.

-We hope this all makes it easier for you to shop more ethically, and try out some vegan products and brands you might not have come across before.
-Happy 2020 everyone – be the change you want to see.
+I hope this all makes it easier for you to shop more ethically, and try out some vegan products and brands you might not have come across before.
+And best of luck with your new lifestyle choices, enjoy it!